lambda-m/lambda-m-blog/content/posts/utm-easy-cloning.md

 	- Backend services (ceph, incus, postgres, nginx, etc.)
 	- GUI tools (vscode, sublime text, browser, HTTPS client for API testing, etc.)

-Probably a handful of templates will need to be defined with a combination of additional softwares.
+A handful of templates will need to be defined with a combination of additional softwares.

-##
+## How it should work

 I would ideally have a script that allows me to: